Bishibop/foia-assistant/docs/foia_system_architecture.md

    - Classifies as: responsive, non_responsive, or uncertain
    - Provides confidence score (0-1) and justification
    - Falls back to "uncertain" on errors
+   - Accepts feedback_examples in state for few-shot learning
+   - Enhanced prompts during reprocessing with feedback context
+   - Pattern matching based on content similarity, not just document type

 3. **Exemption Detection** (`detect_exemptions`)
    - Regex-based detection of PII (only for responsive documents)